 If you said Bath & Body Works, we’d have to agree with you.

 We love all the store’s products — from soap to candles.
 But we’re especially addicted to its delicious scents, like warm vanilla sugar and sweet pea.

 Let’s face it, though: All those so-yummy-smelling-you-could-eat-them products can be expensive.

-Lucky for you, we’ve rounded up 10 smart ways to save money at Bath & Body Works.
+But you’ve lucked out.
+From how to snag those coveted coupons to timing your purchase, we’ve rounded up 11 smart ways to save money at Bath & Body Works.

 Like many companies, Bath & Body Works often shares special deals and promotions with its loyal fans first.

 Not only can taking surveys earn you a side income, it can also get you discounts on your favorite products.

 Bath & Body Works often includes survey offers on the bottom of its receipts — even for small purchases.
 After you complete the survey, you’ll receive a validation code.
 Write the code on the receipt and bring it along on your next visit to receive a discount.

 One key to saving at Bath & Body Works?